News

 Those “founder walks” quickly became one of our most productive ways to think, and they’re a habit we still rely on today.

-What matters most in a co-founder team, besides taking long walks, isn’t prior experience or identical skills.
-It’s having complementary instincts, trust, and a shared commitment to solving the problem, combined with a willingness to become experts in areas we hadn’t worked in before.
+What matters most in a co-founder team isn’t prior experience or identical skills.
+It’s having complementary instincts, trust, and a shared commitment to solving the problem – combined with a willingness to learn quickly.

 That learning speed showed up in very concrete ways.
 Tommi (co-founder, CPO) stepped into areas the product demanded and built the deep technical expertise needed to move us forward.
 Not everyone can make that kind of shift, and it says a lot about the ownership and learning speed that shaped Inven early on.